MrSneed/Tree-of-Knowledge/Security+/Security_Fundamentals.md

+# General Security Concepts
-# There is an inverse correlation between security and convenience
+1. There is an inverse correlation between security and convenience

-Know the difference between information security and information system security.
+2. Know the difference between information security and information system security.

 | Information Security | Information **System** Security |
 | -------------------- | ------------------------------- |